ZoneMinder/zmeventnotification/README.md

 Oct 20 10:28:55 homeserver zmeventnotification[27789]: INF [Sending notification over PushProxy] Oct 20 10:28:56 homeserver zmeventnotification[27789]: INF [Pushproxy push message success ]
 ```

+* If you are debugging problems with receiving push notifications on zmNinja mobile, then replicate the following scenario:
+    * Kill zmNinja
+    * Start zmNinja
+    * At this point, in the `zmeventnotification` logs you should registration messages (refer to logs example above).
+If you don't you've either not configured zmNinja to use the eventserver, or it can't reach the eventserver (very common problem)
+    * Next up, make sure you are not running zmNinja in the foreground (move it to background or kill it).
+When zmNinja is in the foreground, it uses websockets to get notifications
+    * Force an alarm like I described above.
+If you don't see logs in `zmeventnotification` saying "Sending notification over PushProxy" then the eventserver, for some reason, does not have your app token.
+Inspeced `tokens.txt` (typically in `/etc/`) to make sure an entry for your phone exists
+    * If you see that message, but your mobile phone is not receiving a push notification:
+        * Make sure you haven't disable push notifications on your phone (lots of people do this by mistake and wonder why)
+        * Make sure you haven't muted notifications (again, lots of people...)
+        * Sometimes, the push servers of Apple and Google stop forwarding messages for a day or two.
+I have no idea why.
+Give it a day or two?
+        * Open up zmNinja, go right to logs and send it to me

 * If you have issues, please send me a copy of your zmeventserver logs generated above from Terminal-Log, as well as zmNinja debug logs